mitsuba-renderer/mitsuba3/docs/src/developer_guide/variants_cpp.rst

 - ``Spectrum``.

 These two parameters exactly correspond to the previously mentioned computational backend and color representation.
-During compilation, Mitsuba's build system reads the ``mitsuba.conf`` file and substitutes the types of selected variants into these template parameters.
+During compilation, misuka's build system reads the ``misuka.conf`` file and substitutes the types of selected variants into these template parameters.
 For example,

 .. code-block:: text